PayString/paystring-documentation/docs/metrics.md

 You can use a push or pull method to obtain metrics from Prometheus.

-Note that both push and pull methods can be used together simultaneously.
+**Tip:** Note that both push and pull methods can be used together simultaneously.
 For example, to pull metrics into an internal Prometheus server and push metrics to a third-party Prometheus server like Xpring.

 ### How to pull metrics to Prometheus